 - NCI's logo is trademarked and cannot be used without consent.

-- Questions regarding use of the NCI logo should be directed to the NCI Office of Communications Services at email@example.com.
+Questions regarding use of the NCI logo should be directed to NCI's Office of Cancer Content at firstname.lastname@example.org.

 - PDQ is a registered trademark and its use requires a licensing agreement with NCI.

-- Information about licensing PDQ is available from the NCI Office of Cancer Content Management at the following URL: http://www.cancer.gov/licensing.
+Information about licensing PDQ is available from NCI's Office of Cancer Content at the following URL: http://www.cancer.gov/licensing.

 - Artwork, graphics, and text developed for NCI by private-sector designers, photographers, and writers under contract to the federal government is owned by the originators.

-- To inquire about the ownership of NCI materials or to obtain contractor contact information, send e-mail to the NCI Office of Communications Services at firstname.lastname@example.org or write to:
+- To inquire about the ownership of NCI materials or to obtain contractor contact information, send e-mail to NCI's Office of Cancer Content at email@example.com.